garysgd/garysgd.github.io/_posts/2024-12-20-decision-tree-regressor.md

 ![Alt text](/images/binarytree.jpg)

-This can be also be illustrated with the binary tree above, where the threshold n=0.
-If x is less than 0, the model predicts y=0.15 and it predicts y=0.85 for any value greater or equal to 0.
+This can also be illustrated with the binary tree above, where the threshold n=0.
+If $$x$$ is less than 0, the model predicts y=0.15 and it predicts y=0.85 for any value greater or equal to 0.
 The binary tree above shows one threshold value with depth=1.
 We can illustrate this example more clearly when fitting a decision tree regressor of various depths to a sigmoid function: $$y = \frac{1}{1 + e^{-x}}$$.

 ![An example image](/images/scatter.jpg)

 From the image above we can see how well our decision tree regressor fits the sigmoid function at various depths of the tree.
 Depth=0 is denoted by the green line where we naively assume that any value x will approximate the mean of y.
-For depth = 1 we can see a threshold at x=0 and gradually see that the
+For depth=1 we can see a threshold at $$x=0$$ and gradually see our model increasingly fit the sigmoid function with increasing depth.

 ---